PJalv/website/data/blogs/12_20_2023_IntroBack.md

 Hey, I'm Jorge!

-I am a senior computer engineering student at Cal Poly Pomona, passionate about learning and using new technology to create cool stuff.
-I am currently really into working on both embedded systems as well as web and cloud development.
-Here, you can find some of my school projects, including my Senior Design Project, among other things I set myself to create.
+Welcome to my first post!
+I figured it would only be fitting if it was an introductory post.
+I talk about how I got into tech, as well as my education journey and what I think it all leads to for me.
 Enjoy!

 ## Background